zimolzak/psci-resource-proposal/README.md

 Key steps include:

-1. Early in development, we will engage stakeholders to reach consensus on the scope and general form of the resource.
-The initial stakeholder meetings will be used to create a "shared mental model" of the resource.
+1. Early in development, we will engage stakeholders to reach consensus on the scope and general form of the guide.
+The initial stakeholder meetings will be used to create a "shared mental model" of the guide.

-2. We will iteratively design a working draft of the resource, working with small groups of two or three people, focusing on (a) the resource as a whole, and on (b) sections for which specific content expertise is needed.
-Teams will include subject matter experts and representative potential organizational users for the resource.
-Their feedback (obtained using a series of coproduction sessions) will be used to refine the resource's content and guide development of the remaining content.
+2. We will iteratively design a working draft of the guide, working with small groups of two or three people, focusing on (a) the guide as a whole, and on (b) sections for which specific content expertise is needed.
+Teams will include subject matter experts and representative potential organizational users of the guide.
+Their feedback (obtained using a series of coproduction sessions) will be used to refine the guide's content and guide development of the remaining content.

 3. We will present a draft to key stakeholders and make additional refinements based on their feedback.

-4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, the barriers/facilitators to acting on recommendations, and additional considerations for dissemination and implementation of the resource.
+4. We will conduct a pilot test to evaluate potential end users' experiences of using the guide, the barriers/facilitators to acting on recommendations, and additional considerations for dissemination and implementation of the guide.

-Although stakeholders will co-create the resource with us, we have created an initial framework for what might go in the *Safer Dx EnGAGE* resource as a starting point.
+Although stakeholders will co-create the guide with us, we have created an initial framework for what might go in the *Safer Dx EnGAGE* guide as a starting point.
 This is described below but will likely change with stakeholder input.

 # Overview of Safer Dx EnGAGE